-The total normal replacement value of these assets is approximately \$20.2 billion, 18% of which is transmission and 82% distribution.
+The total normal replacement value of these assets is approximately \$23.6 billion, 19% of which is transmission and 81% distribution.
 Normal replacement value is the cost of replacing the assets under normal non-catastrophe conditions.

 FPL's T&D assets are distributed unevenly across their Florida service territory, encompassing a large portion of the State.
-These assets are geo-located located in the USWIND[TM] Storm model by latitude and longitude to capture the spatial distribution and concentration of these assets at risk.
+These assets are geo-located located in the USWINDTM Storm model by latitude and longitude to capture the spatial distribution and concentration of these assets at risk.

-Table 2-1 shows the distribution values within Florida for the counties that make up 92% of the total, indicating a concentration of values in the southern portion of the state.
-Figure 2-1 shows a map of FPL's transmission structures while Figure 2-2 shows a map of the distribution values indicating a similar concentration of values in south Florida Counties.
+Table 2-1 shows the distribution values within Florida for the counties that make up 94% of the total, indicating a concentration of values in the southern portion of the state.
+Figure 2-1 shows a map of FPL's transmission values while Figure 2-2 shows a map of the distribution values indicating similar concentrations of value in south Florida Counties.